applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/_index.md

     /*
     This is the main constructor of the algorithm.
-    It contains a reference to the algorithm declaration that contains some important metadata
+    It contains a reference to the algorithm info that contains some important metadata
     */
-    public MyAlgorithm(JIPipeAlgorithmDeclaration declaration) {
+    public MyAlgorithm(JIPipeNodeInfo info) {
-        super(declaration);
+        super(info);
     }

     /*